Sony postpones PlayStation 5 event, in order for ‘more important voices to be heard’ – TechCrunch

 The company noted via Twitter, “While we understand gamers worldwide are excited to see PS5 games, we do not feel that right now is a time to celebrate and for now, we want to stand back and allow more important voices to be heard.”

 The event was set to unveil new titles for Sony’s next-gen console due out at the end of the year.
-It follows a recent similar event from Microsoft, as companies readjust their schedules in the wake of COVID-19 related cancelations of big gaming conferences like E3.
+It follows a recent similar event from Microsoft, as companies readjust their schedules in the wake of COVID-19-related cancellations of big gaming conferences like E3.
 Sony’s call to “stand back” follows similar comments from other tech giants, though so far the company has done so without specifically citing Floyd’s death at the hands of Minneapolis police or the subsequent protests.

 The decision is — perhaps unsurprisingly — being met with mixed reactions from gamers.
 The complaints range from notes that gaming is a form of escapism from reality to…well, far more problematic suggestions from people upset about having to wait just a little longer before seeing some gaming trailers.
 As much as it may disappoint some people to say, however, there are, indeed, more important things than video games.